cameronkinsella/manga-translator/README.md

 # Manga Translator

-An easy-to-use application for translating text in images from Japanese to English.
+An easy-to-use application for translating text in images in many languages.

 The GUI was created using [Gio](https://gioui.org/).
 Gio supports a variety of platforms, including browsers, but this application was designed to be used as a desktop application only.